pranaya-p1/Leaf-Lush/README.md

 - Users can post gardening tips, images, and videos
 - Users can read newsletters on gardening topics
 - Users can enter gardening contests
-- Users can buy/sell garden-related goods through the platform
 - Users can complete “quests” (gamified gardening challenges)
 - Users can flag/report misinformation
 - Admins can approve expert-verified posts